musse32/JS_blog_template_w-bootstrap/README.md

 # blog_template_Bootstrap
-A clean and structured blog template.
+A simple, clean, and structured personal blog template.

 Tools:
   - HTML
   - CSS
-  - Javascript/Bootstrap

   No need to give credit for use.